Terry Raclaud, P.I. - The Unlife and Death of Uncle Bumpo - Part IV

 I checked my roscoe.
 She might be gone, but I had her lipstick on my glass and her dough in my pocket.

 I was on the case.

-I got on the horn with a lug I know down at the clubhouse - a bruiser who made the Dick Squad, and usually knows the score.
-He confirmed her story, then added a peach; Bumpolowski wasn’t the only clown in town to do a bunk.
-I asked for the scoop, but he wouldn’t spill.
+I got on the horn with a lug I know down at the cop shop—a bruiser who made the dick squad, and usually knows the score.
+He confirmed her story, then added a peach; Bumpolowski wasn't the only clown in town to do a bunk.
+I asked for the scoop, but he wouldn't spill.
 Said he was being ranked in the station, and killed the connection.